MicrosoftDocs/windows-itpro-docs/windows/security/identity-protection/access-control/local-accounts.md

 You cannot use Local Users and Groups on a domain controller.
 However, you can use Local Users and Groups on a domain controller to target remote computers that are not domain controllers on the network.

 **Note**
-You use Active Directory Users and Computers to manage users and groups in Active Directory.
+You use Active Directory Users and Computers to manage users and groups in Active Directory.loca

-You can also manage local users by using NET.EXE USER and manage local groups by using NET.EXE LOCALGROUP, as or you can use a variety of PowerShell cmdlets and other scripting technologies.
+You can also manage local users by using NET.EXE USER and manage local groups by using NET.EXE LOCALGROUP, or by using a variety of PowerShell cmdlets and other scripting technologies.

 ### <a href="" id="sec-restrict-protect-accounts"></a>Restrict and protect local accounts with administrative rights